Typical path components in tent map inverse limits: Abstract

 \section{Abstract}

-In the inverse limit $\hI_s$ of a tent map $f_s$ restricted to its core, the collection of path components which are bi-infinite and bi-dense, denoted $\GR$, is a set of full measure with respect to the measure induced on $\hI_s$ by the unique absolutely continuous invariant measure of $f_s$.
+In the inverse limit $\hI_s$ of a tent map $f_s$ restricted to its core, the set $\GR$ of points whose path components are bi-infinite and bi-dense has full measure with respect to the measure induced on $\hI_s$ by the unique absolutely continuous invariant measure of $f_s$.
 With respect to topology, there is a dichotomy.
 When the parameter~$s$ is such that the critical orbit of~$f_s$ is not dense, $\GR$ contains a dense $G_\delta$ set.
 In contrast, when the critical orbit of~$f_s$ is dense, the complement of $\GR$ contains a dense $G_\delta$ set.